-A tribe may now use up to 25% of its share of IRR Program funds for road maintenance.
+A Tribe may now use up to 25% of its share of TTP Program funds for road maintenance.
 Road sealing not subject to limitation.
 BIA retains primary responsibility.
 Funds supplement the DOI BIA road maintenance program funds.
 Eligibility criteria per Subpart G of 25 CFR 170.

 We address proposed roads needed for future housing, health care facilities, education facilities and economic development.
 Proposed roads have to be included in each Tribe’s long range transportation plan.
 We are available to assist Tribes in the Great Plains Region in updating their IRR inventory.